Web Comic: MS Paint Adventures

 - They Plotted a Perfectly Good Waste: Done repeatedly with reader suggestions, with hilarious (and often plot-crucial) results.
 The rather silly idea of building a fort out of a desk in Problem Sleuth actually developed into a major game mechanic of the series.

 - Up to Eleven: Routinely.
 And he never turns it back to 1 before he kicks it up again.
 Although it is nearly always put in with incredibly tame, even dull moments in between one Wham Episode and the next.
-A prime example would be the most recent (at time of writing) scenes, When it's revealed Dirk and Roxy live in the dark future under the control of the Baroness, then followed by Spades Slick being milkfed by Hussie, while Ms. Paint makes a special meal for Slick, before revealing the Big Bad is in the very close quarters with that particular group of offside heroes.
+A prime example would be When it's revealed Dirk and Roxy live in the dark future under the control of the Baroness, then followed by Spades Slick being milkfed by Hussie, while Ms. Paint makes a special meal for Slick, before revealing the Big Bad is in the very close quarters with that particular group of offside heroes.
 This is finally followed by Karkat yelling at himself.
 Twice.

 - Web Animation: One of Homestuck's primary draws are the Flash (denoted by [S]) updates.